Operators

 Calculate or Convert Credit Hours

-ACE25 sessions span 23 educational hours.
-States and Provinces use all sorts of abbreviation and nomenclature to address continuing education for water sector professionals.
+States and Provinces use all sorts of abbreviations and nomenclature to address continuing education for water sector professionals.
 The unit will vary for each state, each profession, and every agency.
 Operators should become familiar with your unique agency, and can see the status of your state here.

 Here are some of the most common ways to represent “1 Hour”: